Tests4Py: A Benchmark for System Testing: Introduction

 Another significant limitation is that benchmarks typically offer a set of unit tests with \emph{fixed inputs,} lacking interfaces to incorporate \emph{generated inputs.} This restricts the potential for exploring combinations of test generators and automated repair tools.

-Our novel benchmark, \TESTS4PY{}, addresses and overcomes these limitations for Python programming. \TESTS4PY{} (\Cref{fig-overview}) is an extendable suite that currently consists of 30 different faults, each meticulously sourced from five real-world Python programs.
-These bugs are adopted from the \BUGSINPY{} database and are thoughtfully augmented with an oracle, a system interface, and the capability to generate both system and unit tests.
-A key characteristic of \TESTS4PY{} is its emphasis on test diversity to foster a more extensive and rigorous evaluation.
-Therefore, each faulty program included in our benchmark is coupled with a robust set of carefully constructed system and unit tests that can be used to guarantee test diversity if needed.
-Half of these tests are designed to pass successfully, while the other half are crafted to fail to simulate various scenarios.
-This unique design approach balances capturing potential faults and affirming the program's functionality, providing a comprehensive and practical benchmarking tool in the Python programming environment.
+Our novel benchmark, \TESTS4PY{}, addresses and overcomes these limitations for Python programming. \TESTS4PY{} (\Cref{fig-overview}) is an extendable suite that consists of various faults, each meticulously sourced from five real-world Python programs.
+These bugs are adopted from the \BUGSINPY{} database and are thoughtfully augmented with an \emph{oracle,} a \emph{system interface,} and the capability to \emph{incorporate both system and unit test generators.}

+A key characteristic of \TESTS4PY{} is its emphasis on \emph{test diversity} to foster a more extensive and rigorous evaluation.
+Therefore, each faulty program included in our benchmark is coupled with a comprehensive set of carefully constructed system and unit tests that can be used to guarantee test diversity if needed.
+Half of these tests are designed to pass successfully, while the other half are crafted to fail, simulating various scenarios.
+This unique design balances capturing potential faults and affirming the program's functionality, providing a comprehensive and practical benchmarking tool in the Python programming environment.